Ptujec/LaunchBar/Search-Notes/README.md

 <img src="01.png" width="602"/>

+The action is associated with the Notes app.
+So you can simply select Notes and press `space` to search.

 Note: AppleScript is  a little slow for my taste.
 But I have not found a better solution.
 Shortcuts was about the same in my testing.

 ## Download